Joey Wendle Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Phillies pitching staff ranks seventh in the league.

-- The Phillies have a 4.04 team ERA that ranks 11th across all MLB pitching staffs.
+- The Phillies' 3.99 team ERA ranks 11th among all league pitching staffs.

-- Phillies pitchers combine to allow the seventh-fewest home runs in baseball (115 total, 1.1 per game).
+- Phillies pitchers combine to give up the seventh-fewest home runs in baseball (116 total, 1.1 per game).

-- In his last appearance on Tuesday against the Baltimore Orioles, the righty went 5 2/3 innings, allowing two earned runs while surrendering six hits.
+- In his most recent appearance on Friday against the Pittsburgh Pirates, the right-hander went 6 2/3 innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.